ARINBRE/DNAmethylation/README.md

 Illumina’s Infinium BeadChips have provided a popular, user-friendly, and affordable alternative to whole-genome bisulfate sequencing (WGBS).
 Like WGBS this technology is based on sodium bisulphite conversion of DNA, but with subsequent single base resolution genotyping of targeted CpG sites using probes on a microarray.
 For each methylation locus, two signals of interest are recorded: One signal measures the amount of methylated DNA (Meth), and the other measures the amount of unmethylated DNA (Unmeth).
 The proportion Meth/(Unmeth+Meth) is the methylation ratio (referred to as β) in the population of cells from which the DNA was extracted.
 This proportion is used for downstream analysis.

 ## Setup and Installation
 The module was conducted using R version 4.1.2 in a Jupyter Notebook with an R kernel.
 The associated Anaconda environment for the Jupyter Notebook is provided in file environment.yaml.
 If you use R, ensure the proper version is installed on your machine along with the required libraries.
-Ti install Bioconductor packages, packge **Biocmanager** is required.
+To install Bioconductor packages, packge **BiocManager** is required.
 You can install it using the following line:

 ```R
 if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")